You can create certificates to establish

 Common

-name: Displays common name of the certificate
+Name: Displays the common name of the certificate

 holder.